-Relieve Stress, Anxiety, Nervous Exhaustion, and the Blues
+Relieve Stress, Anxiety, Nervous Exhaustion, the Blues, AND Restful Sleep

 We’ve become a very Tense and Anxious Nation.
 Millions of us are kept awake at night by racing thoughts and are so edgy during the day that our blood pressure skyrockets and our hearts pound — even though there’s no real threat in sight.
 Over the past three decades, both through good economic times and bad, the United States has transformed into the planet’s undisputed worry champions.
 Around the turn of the millennium, anxiety flew past depression as the most prominent health issue in America, and it never looked back.

 Studies indicate as many as 117 million adults in the U.S. reporting high levels of anxiety.
 Some manage on their own to cope with the tension, obsessive thoughts and sleepless nights.
 But many are disabled by their anxiety, unable to work or even go out in public.
 Anxiety often occurs because the brain is unable to properly regulate two important neurotransmitters called GABA and Serotonin.
 Basically, stress hormone levels become elevated and the brain is unable to produce the proper amounts of GABA and Serotonin which tell the brain to SLOW DOWN!

 Unfortunately, anxiety gets worse over time as these chemicals become depleted further.
 Whatever the cause, the important thing is to provide the brain with what it needs to defend itself against anxiety and remain happy and calm.

 Introducing Revv ReNew